 How does caring for a lemon button fern relate to caring for a Boston fern?

-The care for lemon button fern plants share several similarities with caring for a Boston fern, another popular fern variety.
+The care for lemon button fern plants is similar to caring for a Boston fern, another popular fern variety.
 Here’s how the care for these ferns connect:

 - Lighting: Both lemon button ferns and Boston ferns prefer bright, indirect light.
 They thrive when placed near a window with filtered sunlight or provided with artificial fluorescent lighting.